 Convention over Configuration

-Convention over Configuration is a software design paradigm used by various software frameworks including CakePHP.
-Its major focus is to ease the work of developers by decreasing the number of decisions they have to make without losing flexibility.
+Convention over configuration is a software design paradigm used by various software frameworks including CakePHP.
+Its primary focus is to ease developers’ work by decreasing the number of decisions they have to make without losing flexibility.

 Now, ‘Convention’ here is referred to as ‘Arbitrary Decision’.
 A convention, that is already decided, saves the time of developer and reduces the number of defects.